GeorgeSchiro/GetCert2/README.md

 -ScriptStage1= SEE PROFILE FOR DEFAULT VALUE

     There are multiple stages involved with the process of getting a certificate from the certificate provider network.
-Each stage has an associated Powershell script.
+Each stage has an associated Powershell script snippet.
 The stages are represented in this profile by -ScriptStage1 thru -ScriptStage7.

 -ServiceNameLive="LetsEncrypt"